-Figure 7.17: Structure of cell membrane, by "LadyofHats" via Wikimedia Commons.28
+Figure 7.17: Structure of cell membrane, by "LadyofHats" via Wikimedia Commons.26

 Everything inside the cell except the nucleus is the cytoplasm.
-The cytosol is the jelly-like fluid in which other structures float, the organelles, including the the nucleus and mitochondria.
+The cytosol is the jelly-like fluid in which other structures float, the organelles, including the the nucleus, the mitochondria and other structures.